WICG/compression-dictionary-transport/README.md

     * If the server does have a corresponding diff, it can respond with that, indicating that as part of its `content-encoding` header.
 There's no need to repeat the hash value, as there's only one.
       - For example, if we're using [shared brotli compression](https://datatracker.ietf.org/doc/draft-vandevenne-shared-brotli-format/), the `content-encoding: sbr` header would respond with `Content-Encoding: sbr`.
 * In case the browser advertized a dictionary but then fails to successfully fetch it from its cache *and* the dictionary was used by the server, the resource request should fail.
 * For browser clients, the response must be non-opaque in order to be decompressed with a shared dictionary.
-Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow-Origin:` header that makes the response readable by the document.
+Practically, this means the response is either same-origin as the document or is a cross-origin request with an `Access-Control-Allow-Origin:` response header that makes the response readable by the document.

 ### Dynamic resources flow